alvarogonzalezferrer/zerozeroufo/README.md

 * I couldn't test it on real hardware either, since I left my 486 9000 km from where I am now, if anyone tries it on real hardware and let me know, welcome.

-* I'm pretty tired of recruiters wasting my time, they don't know anything about programming and they judge without knowing.

 * **All patches and fixes are welcome.
 Also the comments, I love receiving comments!**

 * Data will be automatically loaded - unloaded when needed to keep RAM usage to a minimum.

+**Random ramblings**

+* I'm pretty tired of recruiters wasting my time, they don't know anything about programming and they judge without knowing.

+* Some developers think that "retro" is just slapping pixelated sprites on a Unity engine, and making a game thats huge in gigabytes, but small in content.
+It is not.

+* Electron sucks: consumes a high amount of RAM, and requires an expansive amount of storage.

 ## REUSED CODE & STUFF